iamsayan/wp-last-modified-info/README.md

 Yes you can.
 You can sort posts and pages by ascending or desending order.

+#### How this plugin helps to optimize SEO? ####

+This plugin wraps modified info with ‘dateModified’ schema markup which is used to tell the last modified date & time of a webpage to various web crawlers (Google, Bing etc.)

 #### What is meta ‘revised’ tag? ####

 The 'meta revised tag' is used to tell the last modified date & time of a webpage to various web crawlers (Google, Bing etc.).